ccardinale98/project-bid-board/README.md

 ## Questions

-If you have any questions regarding the application that are not answered in this README, you can contact me at:
+If you have any questions regarding the application that are not answered in this README, you can contact us at:

 github.com/ccardinale98
+github.com/jihoonswdev
+github.com/adwait7tare/

 or

 ccardinale98@gmail.com
+jihoonswdev@gmail.com
+adwait7tare@gmail.com

 ## Links